gumilevskij/Framework/README.md

 The first method enables access to the source code and easy update via the `git pull` command.
 The second method provides an easy installation of this package and simple update.
 Lastly, the third method requires downloading a wheel file from this repository and its installation.
+We suggest using the first method, as it provides examples of automated tests.

  ## How to run:
  - Create or modify existing YAML model file in the supplements/models folder.